Access4all/a11y-checklist/en/wcag/1.1.1-non-text-content/high-contrast-mode/README.md

 Activate **Windows High Contrast Mode** (up to Windows 10: `Alt` + `Shift` + `PrtScn`; from Windows 11: `System Settings` → `Accessibility` → `Contrast Designs` → `Night Sky` or similar): Are all informative graphics still visible?

 ## Details on web applicability (specific test steps)

 🇩🇪 Currently only available in German.

+## Details on mobile applicability (additions to web)

+🇩🇪 Currently only available in German.

+## Details on PDF applicability (additions to web)

+🇩🇪 Currently only available in German.

+## Blind testable details

+🇩🇪 Currently only available in German.